mohnishbaker/github_assignment/README.md

 `npm install`

 Running the app
-# development
+# Development

+Coommand for running in Development Mode -

 `$ npm run start`

 # watch mode

+Command for running in Watch Mode -

 `$ npm run start:dev`

-nodemon can also be used to run the app.
+`nodemon` can also be used to run the app.

-Postman
+# Postman

 APIs can be accessed using this URL http://localhost:3000/